TaliesinDS/MangaDex/README.md

 - Use `--debug-library` to see which API/GraphQL paths are used
 - The tool deduplicates across categories and uses best‑effort chapter counting
+- Default excluded sources: `--exclude-sources "comick,hitomi"` (you can add more fragments)

 ---